atharaq/atharaq.github.io/calc-1-f22/lesson2.md

 1. Table of Contents
 {:toc}

+In this lesson, you will:

+1. Read through the notes on inverse functions, logarithms, and derivatives.
+2. Complete the Desmos activity.
+3. Follow along the video and notes on limits.

 # Inverses

 You should be familliar with the concept of inverse functions.
 The basic notion is that if $y = f(x)$, then the inverse function (if it exists) is the function which swaps $x$ and $y$.
 We write that as $f^{-1}$: so if $y = f(x)$, then $x = f^{-1}(y)$.